jyablonski/doqs/src/content/docs/services/rest_api.md

 - Restricted to users with the Admin role.

-## Auth / Security
+## Auth

-The REST API uses JWT (JSON Web Tokens) for authentication and authorization.
+The REST API uses JWT (JSON Web Token) for authentication and authorization.

-### `/token` Endpoint
 - The `/token` endpoint is used when users attempt to log in.
-- Upon successful authentication, the API returns a JWT that is used for subsequent requests.
+- After validating the user's credentials, the API returns a JWT that is used for subsequent requests.

-### User Authentication Flow
-- User Info Storage: User information, including the password, is stored in the database.
+User information, including the password, is stored in the database.
 The password is securely hashed and combined with a random salt for enhanced security.

+- This approach eliminates the need for third-party user data management

 ### User Roles
-- A role is associated with each user and is stored in the `mart.rest_api_users` table in the database.
+- A role is associated with each user in the database.
 - There are two types of roles:
   - Admin: Users with the Admin role have access to the Admin UI and various management pages.
-  - Consumer: Regular users with the Consumer role have access to general user-facing content and functionality.
+  - Consumer: Users are given this role by default and gain access to login, access the betting Pages, and view their historical betting accuracy

 ---
 ## Libraries